 Just arrived in Australia and keen to check out some of Australia’s famous beaches?
 A day at the beach with your friends is guaranteed to give you a good introduction to Aussie culture and be lots of fun – but sadly for some beachgoers, the fun can turn into tragedy.
 Between 2005 and 2015, over a quarter of people who drowned in Australia were born overseas.
 Eight per cent were international students.

-If you’re visiting the beach, you need to understand beach safety in Australia so you don’t get caught out in an emergency.
+If you’re visiting the beach, you really need to understand beach safety in Australia so you don’t get caught out in an emergency.

 In an emergency